bmorris3/shone/docs/shone/examples/simple_transmission.rst

     from shone.transmission import transmission_radius_isothermal

 For each species to include in the atmosphere, you need to download an opacity grid for that species.
-For this example, we’ll use a synthetic opacity grid.
+We load and interpolate opacity grids using the `~shone.opacity.Opacity` class.
+For this example, we’ll use a synthetic opacity grid, generated with by function:

 .. code-block:: python

     generate_synthetic_opacity()

-We can check which species are already chached and available on your
+We can check which species are already chached and available on your machine using `~shone.opacity.Opacity.get_available_species()`:
-machine:

 .. code-block:: python